-To work on a building site in Australia, you need a White Card.
+To work on a building site in Australia, you must have a White Card.
 This is also known as a CSCS card.
-However, you may be able to get away with having a Blue Card pending the area you want to work in.
+However, you may be able to get away with having a Blue Card, depending on the area you want to work in.
 Other cards may be necessary depending on the worksite, but these are vital for construction workers.

 Let’s talk about what these actually mean!

 What is the purpose of the White Card?

 A construction White Card is the main card you legally need in order to work on a building site in Australia.
 It allows you to enter and work on required sites across all states and territories in Australia.
 Without this card, it is illegal for you to step foot on any construction ground.

 Construction White Cards show you completed the training provided by the Prepare to Work Safely in the Construction Industry through a Registered Training Organization (RTO).
 Classed under CPCCWHS1001.
 They prove that you’re competent in the basic skills needed to work on a site.
 Without this card, you are not allowed to work in construction in Australia.